Wrestling Strength Training: Program & Guide

 He was also stronger in the back squat compared to National norms relative to body weight (1.83 vs. 1.79 respectively).
 However, his bench press was lower at 1.39 vs. 1.48 relative to bodyweight.

-Similar strength levels were found in elite Iranian Junior wrestlers in the 55 kg weight class with an average of 1.9 and 1.4 squat and bench press relative to body weight [5].
-In fact, strength relative to body weight was not too different between weight classes with a general trend of relative strength decreasing as weight classes increase due to the increase in the absolute load of the exercise.
+In fact, strength relative to body weight was not too different between weight classes, with a general trend of relative strength decreasing as weight classes increased due to the increase in the absolute load of the exercise.

 While they didn’t measure the traditional dynamic lifts such as the squat and bench press, they measured isometric grip, back, and leg strength.